Arthur Vining Davis Foundations

 - Projects demonstrating national or broad regional impact

-- Organizations capable of multi-year sustained engagement
+- Organisations capable of multi-year sustained engagement

 Key Takeaways for Grant Writers